 Language Services Resource Guide for Health Care Providers (2006)

 Describes research on language services; developing a language services plan; and how to find interpreters, translators, and training programs.
 Also lists multilingual tools and resources; health care symbols, and federal laws and policies.
 From by the National Health Law Program (NHLP).
 NHLP also provides additional language access and immigrant health publications including What’s in a Word: A Guide to Understanding Interpreting and Translating in Health Care (2010) and Summary of State Law Requirements Addressing Language Needs in Health Care (2019).

-A federal interagency website that lists interpretation and translation resources and national interpreter and translator organizations.
-It includes multilingual materials and I Speak cards that help individuals indicate which language they speak without knowing English.
+Interpretation and Translation.
+Federal interagency webpages that list interpretation and translation resources and national interpreter and translator organizations.
+Included are multilingual materials and I Speak cards that help individuals indicate which language they speak without knowing English.
 From the Department of Justice.